shaik1002/biggitlabbomb/doc/ci/debugging.md

 ### `Checking pipeline status` message

-This message displays with a spinning status icon (**{spinner}**) when the merge request does not yet have a pipeline associated with the latest commit.
+This message displays when the merge request does not yet have a pipeline associated with the latest commit.
 This might be because:

 - GitLab hasn't finished creating the pipeline yet.
 - You are using an external CI service and GitLab hasn't heard back from the service yet.